KaiCYu/task-card-app/README.md

-# Angular-2-Skeleton
+# Task Card App
-This is an Angular 2 with TypeScript skeleton project
+This is an Angular 2 with TypeScript Task Card App